 If I had to convince anyone of the merits of chamber music Schubert’s “Death and the Maiden” Quartet would be it.
 I can’t think of a more tragically beautiful and engaging chamber work that immediately grips the full attention of the listener.
 Schubert’s story is all the more remarkable.
 In a short lifespan of less than 32 years the composer wrote over 600 songs, nine complete symphonies, various works for the church, opera, and a large collection of chamber works and solo piano music.
-In particular the last five years of his life are unparalleled in terms of creative musical output.
+In particular, the last five years of his life are unparalleled in terms of creative musical output.
 His string quartet No. 14 is my favorite.
-Schubert wrote the work in March of 1824 after a serious illness realizing that he was dying.
-The piece is named for the theme and variations of the second movement taken from a lied (song) of the same name the composer wrote in 1817.
+Schubert wrote the piece in March of 1824 after a serious illness, realizing that he was dying.
+The work is named for the theme and variations of the second movement taken from a lied (song) of the same name written in 1817.
 But the theme of death can be felt throughout the work in terms of the key--d-minor--and the intensity and pathos of the writing.
 As for recordings, the versions by the Tokyo Quartet and Emerson Quartet are both outstanding.
 A must listen!

 Stravinsky: Octet for Winds